thom4parisot/crx/README.md

 ### crx keygen [directory]

 Generate a 1,024-bit RSA private key within the directory.
 This is called automatically if a key is not specified, and `key.pem` does not exist.

+Use the `--force` option to overwrite an existing private key located in the same given folder.

 ### crx -h